JamShan/opengl-tutorials/readme.md

 The [opengl-tutorial.org] project is a set of C++ tutorials covering OpenGL v3.3+.

-The included D [port][opengl-tutorial-port] contains all of the code samples which have been ported into D.
+The included [D port][opengl-tutorial-port] contains code samples which have been ported into D.

 [opengl-tutorial.org]: http://www.opengl-tutorial.org/
 [opengl-tutorial-port]: https://github.com/AndrejMitrovic/opengl-tutorials/tree/master/ports/opengl-tutorial.org

 ### Upcoming Ports

-There are several D ports that are awaiting some cleanup and dub-ification, the following will be coming soon:
+There are several D ports that are awaiting some cleanup and dubification, the following are coming soon:

 - http://www.arcsynthesis.org/gltut
 - http://open.gl